Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns

-\PP{Semantic Validation} \sys also evaluates and inspects the semantic behaviors of the query execution.
-Specifically, \sys debugs the runtime behavior of the query with the account of the vulnerability example $e^t_i$.
-This leverages the knowledge of the vulnerability example to provide feedback to the LLM for refining the query.
+\PP{Semantic Validation} Inspired by dynamic software testing~\cite{aflgo}, \sys employs trace-driven validation to provide fine-grained semantic feedback to the LLM. \sys evaluates the semantic behaviors of query execution by debugging its runtime behavior against the vulnerability example $e^t_i$.
 A straightforward approach is to check whether the query as a whole retrieves the vulnerability example (\ie{,} boolean feedback).
-However, this is insufficient for helping an LLM pinpoint the root cause when the query fails to retrieve the example. \sys thus filters in only the program states corresponding to the vulnerability example from the whole-project analysis, enabling the LLM to cross-check query behavior and self-correct potential issues.
+However, this is insufficient for helping an LLM pinpoint the root cause when the query fails to retrieve the example. \sys tracks intermediate program states along the query execution trace to enable fine-grained debugging.
+For example, in the prototype pollution query in \autoref{code:pattern}, after executing the block that identifies \cc{obj["\_\_proto\_\_"]} assignments (variable \cc{objProto}), \sys captures concrete code locations as a tuple of (\cc{objProto}, \cc{[Node@line4]}).
+If \cc{objProto} is empty when it should detect the vulnerability example, this signals that the pattern is incorrectly formulated. \sys provides the LLM with the annotated trace values $PState$ filtered to the vulnerability example, enabling precise cross-checking and self-correction.